Medicines and breastfeeding

 About medicine use

 Medicine use for breastfeeding women

 Health providers and consumers are often unsure about the safety of medicines for breastfeeding women; fear of medicines is increasingly leading women to stop breastfeeding unnecessarily.
 Most medicines can be used safely during breastfeeding at the recommended dose, but there are exceptions that necessitate caution.

-Associate Professor Lisa Amir has published a number of articles on this topic, including an open access book chapter (Medicines for breastfeeding women: risky business? [external link]).
+Professor Lisa Amir has published a number of articles on this topic, including an open access book chapter (Medicines for breastfeeding women: risky business? [external link]).
 Her most recent article addresses ethical issues around medication and lactation.
 (See the publications tab on this page).
-PhD candidate, Moni Rani Saha, is working with Prof Amir, Dr Luke Grzeskowiak (University of Adelaide) and Professor Hedvig Nordeng (University of Oslo) to analyse data from the Norwegian Mother and Baby cohort study, and several papers are in preparation.
+Recent PhD graduate, Dr Moni Rani Saha, is working with Prof Amir, Dr Luke Grzeskowiak (University of Adelaide) and Professor Hedvig Nordeng (University of Oslo) to analyse data from the Norwegian Mother and Baby cohort study, and several papers are in preparation.

 Professor Lisa Amir has published an evidence-based guide to use of medicines for breastfeeding women (Amir et al 2011), which is available on the RACGP website [external link].
 Important points:

 - Most medicines are safe for use by breastfeeding women.
 If a medicine is safe to use in infants, it will generally be safe to use in breastfeeding women.

 - Only a small number of drugs are contraindicated during breastfeeding.